symfony-si/symfony-docs-sl/components/intl.rst

               library icu has the wrong version installed or is missing from your system, make sure to have the extension providing it.

-    The error tells you that the requested version of the ICU component, version 1.2, is not compatible with PHP's ICU version 4.2.
+    The error tells you that the requested version of the Icu component, version 1.2, is not compatible with PHP's ICU version 4.2.

     One solution to this problem is to run ``php composer.phar update`` instead of